 The SNAP program determines eligibility and distribution of benefits through household size and income.
 Other qualifications may include state citizenship and employment status.
 Applicants who are interested in the program will need to provide comprehensive information regarding their demographics, income and expenses before they are awarded any assistance.
 Those who are granted SNAP benefits will need to be aware of the food and grocery items that apply.

 As previously mentioned, food stamps eligibility requirements are based primarily on household size and overall income.
 Applicants must be residents of the state of Wyoming and fall under the state’s poverty line.
 To be eligible for benefits, households must meet both gross and net income requirements.
 These can be defined respectively as the total income before and after deductions.
 Many individuals may qualify for deductions based on excess shelter costs and more.

 To learn more about SNAP requirements, download our free guide now!

 Resources are counted towards overall eligibility.
 A household’s total bank balance, including checking and saving accounts combined, should not exceed a certain limit.
-Individuals sharing a household with a person who is at least 60 years of age or with someone who has a disability may still qualify even if they have a higher amount in countable resources.
-Be sure to check requirements, as they are updated yearly.
+Individuals sharing a household with a person who is at least 60 years of age or with someone who has a disability may still qualify even if they have a higher amount of countable resources.
+Be sure to check the requirements, as they are updated yearly.

 Food stamp qualifications in WY require applicants to comply with work requirements too.
 Failure to do so could result in program ineligibility.
 Applicants should be: